Ngoyo General Hospital is getting closer to the populations

 Other presentations have been made on this silent killer.
 Endocrinologists and general practitioners have shed light on the causes, the consequences and even the complications that affect more than 150,000 people with this disease in Congo Brazzaville.

-For Ben Dorel KYABAAMBU NKENDA, endocrinologist-diabetologist at the Ngoyo General Hospital “This day is very important for us, endocrinologists and medical specialists, insofar as it allows us to raise awareness about this pathology which sometimes seems to be ignored. » Could he support before presenting the situation and the position of the general hospital of Ngoyo on this disease: « Here at the general hospital of Ngoyo it sometimes happens that at least one out of two patients hospitalized is diabetic.
+For Ben Dorel KYABAAMBU NKENDA, endocrinologist-diabetologist at the Ngoyo General Hospital “This day is very important for us, endocrinologists and medical specialists, insofar as it allows us to raise awareness regarding this pathology which sometimes seems to be ignored. » Could he support before presenting the situation and the position of the general hospital of Ngoyo on this disease: « Here at the general hospital of Ngoyo it sometimes happens that at least one out of two patients hospitalized is diabetic.
 This means that it is a pathology that is frequent in this district. »

 Doctor Ben Dorel KYABAAMBU NKENDA did not fail to make an exhortation to the general public: “For those who are still unaware of the disease, I will invite them to be screened in the appropriate centers, by taking a small blood sugar test on an empty stomach on morning.
 And for those who know their status, to take charge of their pathology.
 Because diabetes is a silent disease. »

 The information made available to the audience gave rise to exchanges and testimonies, which, at the end, enabled the guests to understand the reality of the disease of diabetes.
-Monica BIBISSI participating in this thematic day could react: “dealing with an 8-year-old child who is diagnosed with type 1 diabetes, who is entitled to three insulins, so three doses a day, it’s complicated, especially since the vial of insulin is at 8500francs/CFA.
+Monica BIBISSI participating in this thematic day might react: “dealing with an 8-year-old child who is diagnosed with type 1 diabetes, who is entitled to three insulins, so three doses a day, it’s complicated, especially since the vial of insulin is at 8500francs/CFA.
 “Could she hammer before giving the alert” You necessarily have a loved one in your family who suffers from this disease, what are you waiting for to act.
 It simply means that in this room we are all actors. »

 A word on International Diabetes Day